w3c/wai-tutorials/source/images/functional.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note 1:** In this situation the logo is also an image of the text “W3C” but in this case its primary function is to link to the home page, so the word “home” was added to the text alternative.
+**Note 1:** In this situation, the logo is also an image of the text “W3C”, but in this case, its primary function is to link to the homepage, so the word “home” was added to the text alternative.

-**Note 2:** Images used as logos are exempt from some of the accessibility requirements that apply to other images of text, for instance there are no minimum color contrast and text size requirements.
+**Note 2:** Images used as logos are exempt from some of the accessibility requirements that apply to other images of text, for instance, there are no minimum color contrast and text size requirements.

 {::nomarkdown}
 <%= notes_end %>